On the Lambda-cotorsion subgroup of the Selmer group: Introduction

 We give one more example.
 Let $K=\Q(\sqrt{-7})$ and $K_{\infty}/K$ the anticyclotomic $\Z_{29}$-extension of $K$.
 By using Wuthrich's work, the author has shown (\cite{Matar} sec 4) that $R_{p^{\infty}}(E/K_{\infty})^*$ is $\Lambda$-torsion with $\mu=0$.
 Hence by theorem \ref{main_theorem} $\Selinf(E/K_{\infty})^*$ has $\mu=0$.

 Wingberg (\cite{Wingberg1} corollary 2.5) has proven a similar result to theorem \ref{main_theorem} stated in terms of flat cohomology rather than Galois cohomology.
-Although it may appear that the above theorem follows from Wingberg's result, the author has found difficulties in attempting such a deduction.
-The following arguments illustrate the potential obstacles.
-I would like to thank K\k{e}stutis \v{C}esnavi\v{c}ius for his help with these arguments.
+Although it may appear that the above theorem follows from Wingberg's result, the author has found difficulties in attempting such a deduction in the case when a prime $v$ of $K$ where $E$ has bad reduction splits completely in $K_{\infty}/K$.
+The following argument illustrates the potential obstacles.
 Let $E$ and $K$ be as in the theorem and let $\cE$ be the N\'{e}ron model of $E$ over $\cO_K$.

-As a first step to attempt to deduce the above theorem from Wingberg's result, one would hope to show that $\Selinf(E/K_{\infty})^*$ and $H^1(\cO_{\infty}, \cE[p^{\infty}])^*$ are pseudo-isomorphic (where $\cO_{\infty}$ is the ring of integers of $K_{\infty}$).
+To attempt to deduce the above theorem from Wingberg's result, one would hope to show that $\Selinf(E/K_{\infty})^*$ and $H^1(\cO_{\infty}, \cE[p^{\infty}])^*$ are pseudo-isomorphic (where $\cO_{\infty}$ is the ring of integers of $K_{\infty}$).
 In hope of showing the existence of such a pseudo-isomorphism, one may use the results of \v{C}esnavi\v{c}ius's paper \cite{Ces1} as they are relevant.
 Assuming that no prime $v$ of $K$ where $E$ has bad reduction splits completely in $K_{\infty}/K$, the proof of \cite{Ces1} prop.
 5.4 together with \cite{Ces1} prop.
 2.5 show that the difference between the groups $\Selinf(E/K_n)$ and $H^1(\cO_{K_n}, \cE[p^{\infty}])$ is finite and bounded with $n$.
 This proves that $\Selinf(E/K_{\infty})^*$ and $H^1(\cO_{\infty}, \cE[p^{\infty}])^*$ are pseudo-isomorphic in this case.
 However in the case when a prime $v$ of $K$ where $E$ has bad reduction splits completely in $K_{\infty}/K$, this argument can fail and hence it is unclear that a pseudo-isomorphism exists in this case.